felixwiemuth/SimpleReminder/README.md

 ## Project status
 SimpleReminder is currently under development, and new features are added continuously.
+Your [feedback](#feedback) is welcome!

 ## Features